 The WEM platform offers several distinct storage mechanisms for your application data.
 In this article we will discuss each of these options and what to consider if you intend to use them.

 Data organization: The ontology allows you to organize data in a tree structure.
 Each record(data item) is represented as a node in the tree.
-These nodes are refered to as concepts.
+These nodes are referred to as concepts.
 Attributes of the data item will be represented as properties on the node (concept).
 Besides organizing the data in a tree structure of concepts, it is also possible to create custom relationships between the concepts thereby creating a graph of concepts(data items).
 Then using an Ontology Query, which is basically a graph query, you can retrieve specific concepts from the ontology.

 Data availability: The data is directly present during the time of development, which allows you to include the actual data directly into your application logic.